martinbndr/discordLevelingSystem/README.md

 ## Notice
 This discord.py branch will continue to be updated (if any updates are needed) until pycord 2.0 is officially released.
 Pycord has a release date of January 7, 2022.
 Once released, this branch will not be removed but it will no longer be maintained.

-You can install the the discord.py supported version by doing the following:
+You can install the discord.py supported version by doing the following:
 ```
 $ pip install git+https://github.com/Defxult/discordLevelingSystem@discord.py-support
 ```